openhive-network/workerbee-doc/src/interfaces/base-configuration.md

 You can find a full list of Hive API endpoints in the [official Hive documentation](https://developers.hive.io/quickstart/#quickstart-hive-full-nodes) and then choose the one that best fits your needs:

+!!!warning Consensus Node Requirements
+WorkerBee with standard filters requires connection to a **consensus node** (full node) for optimal functionality.
+Consensus nodes provide:

+- Complete blockchain history and block data access
+- Real-time streaming of all operations and transactions
+- Full account state and balance information
+- Historical data for analysis and monitoring

+Light API nodes may have limited functionality with WorkerBee filters, particularly those monitoring blockchain infrastructure, account changes, or requiring historical data access.
+!!!

 +++ JavaScript

 ```typescript:highlight="5-7"